 The PEUGEOT e-208 and PEUGEOT e-2008 are 100% electric and offer responsible urban mobility.

-Groupe PSA is aiming for leadership in this field, with 30% of green materials per vehicle on average (recycled metals, green materials polymers etc.).
+Groupe Stellantis is aiming for leadership in this field, with 30% of green materials per vehicle on average (recycled metals, green materials polymers etc.).
 It goes without saying that these new materials are selected in compliance with quality and safety requirements.

-Groupe PSA pays a particular attention to the use of green materials in the polymers.
+Groupe Stellantis pays a particular attention to the use of green materials in the polymers.
 These are recycled plastics, natural fibres or bio sourced materials (polymers obtained from renewable resources).
 Their use allows us to cut down on plastics of fossil origin while diversifying the activities of the plastic recycling channels.

 ENVIRONMENTALLY FRIENDLY DESIGN